openpnp/openpnp/BlindsFeeder.md

 ![grafik](https://user-images.githubusercontent.com/9963310/73122117-5c4b6f00-3f81-11ea-8de8-12502589ef25.png)

 You can directly attach the feeder to the machine table or use a detachable "slate" design.
-The BlindsFeeder nicely supports the later, because it can work with mounting tolerances of up to +/-2mm.
+The BlindsFeeder nicely supports the later, because it can work with mounting tolerances of up to +/-2mm through the use of fiducials.

 ## Loading Tapes